— Travel to Suriname —

 Frequently asked questions

-Answers to the questions we get most about travel in Suriname.
+Answers to the most common questions about travelling in Suriname.

-February–March and August–November are driest and most comfortable.
-Avoid May–July due to the major wet season.
+February–March and August–November are the driest and most comfortable.
+Avoid May–July because of the main rainy season.

 Suriname is generally safe for tourists.
-Apply standard travel sense in Paramaribo and book interior trips through a local guide.
+Use standard travel precautions in Paramaribo and book interior trips through a local guide.

 Dutch is the official language.
-Sranan Tongo is widely spoken, as are Sarnami, Javanese, and Indigenous and Maroon community languages.
+Sranan Tongo is also widely spoken, along with Sarnami, Javanese and the languages of Indigenous and Maroon communities.

 For the interior: yes.
-For Paramaribo and immediate surroundings, you're fine on your own.
-Local guides also matter because they bring income to villages that otherwise see few visitors.
+For Paramaribo and the immediate area you’ll be fine on your own.
+Local guides also bring income to villages that otherwise see few tourists.

 Ready to discover Suriname?

-Start with the practical guide or message us for tailored tips.
+Start with the practical travel guide or email us anytime for tailored tips.